dkhrunov/ngx-mfe/README.md

 ------

-This library depends on [@angular-architects/module-federation v14.2.1](https://github.com/angular-architects/module-federation-plugin) and Anagular v13
+This library depends on [@angular-architects/module-federation v14](https://github.com/angular-architects/module-federation-plugin) and Angular v13

 > If you are using Angular v12 and @angular-architects/module-federation v12.2.0 you should use this [library v1.0.2](https://github.com/dkhrunov/ngx-mfe/tree/1.0.2).